The Chiripitiflauticos

-Los Chiripitifláuticos was a children's television program from Televisión Española that was broadcast in the evenings at the end of the 1960s and the beginning of the 1970s.
+Los Chiripitifláuticos was a children's television program by Televisión Española that was broadcast on TVE 1 in the evenings at the end of the 1960s and the beginning of the 1970s.

 Initially, Los Chiripitifláuticos was part of the children's show Antena Infantil, but was spun off into its own show because of its popularity.
 Among its characters were Locomotoro, Captain Tan, Valentina, Uncle Achilles, and the Malasombra Brothers.
 In 1970, when they had moved on to have their own program, the Locomotoro character was removed and the clown Poquito, Filetto, Capocomico and the boy Barullo added.

 It was a popular series in Spain until the arrival of Los Payasos de la Tele in the early 1970s.